-- Problem statement Freddy Frog is on the left bank of a river. $N \ (1 \le N \le 100)$ rocks are placed on the plane between the left bank and the right bank.
-The distance between the left and the right bank is $D \ (1 \le D \le 10^9)$ metres.
-There are rocks of two sizes.
-The bigger ones can withstand any weight but the smaller ones start to drown as soon as any mass is placed on it.
-Freddy has to go to the right bank to collect a gift and return to the left bank where his home is situated. - He can land on every small rock at most one time, but can use the bigger ones as many times as he likes.
-He can never touch the polluted water as it is extremely contaminated. - Freddy's journey will consist of a series of jumps.
+• Problem statement Freddy Frog is on the left bank of a river.
+He has to go to the right bank to collect a gift, then return to his home on the left bank.
+The distance between the left and the right bank is $D (1 \le D \le 10^9)$ metres.
+Unfortunately, he cannot touch the polluted water as it is extremely contaminated.

+However, there are n $(1 \le n \le 100)$ rocks floating on the river.
+There are rocks of two sizes: the bigger ones can withstand any weight but the smaller ones start to drown as soon as any mass is placed on it.
+He can land on every small rock at most one time, but can use the bigger ones as many times as he likes.

+Freddy's journey will consist of a series of jumps.
 Can you find a path that minimizes the longest jump that Freddy will perform?